India imported US$368 billion worth of goods from around the globe in 2020, up by 3.2% since 2016 but down by -23.2% from 2019 to 2020.

-Based on the average exchange rate for 2019, the Indian rupee depreciated by -9.8% against the US dollar since 2015 and declined by -3% from 2018 to 2019.
-The weaker Indian rupee makes India’s imports paid for in stronger US dollars in 2019 relatively more expensive when converted starting from Indian rupees.
+Based on the average exchange rate for 2020 on a Purchasing Power Parity basis, the Indian rupee dropped by -7.3% against the US dollar since 2016 and depreciated by -0.3% from 2019 to 2020.
+India’s weaker local currency makes India’s imports paid for in stronger US dollars in 2020 relatively more expensive when converted starting from Indian rupees.

 India’s Top 10 Imports

 The following product groups represent the highest dollar value in India’s import purchases during 2020.
 Also shown is the percentage share each product category represents in terms of overall imports into India.

 - Mineral fuels including oil: US$104.4 billion (28.4% of total imports)

 - Gems, precious metals: $41 billion (11.2%)

 - Machinery including computers: $35.2 billion (9.6%)